Andonome/stories/rules.md

 - Enduring? (spell lasts for a long time)
     * Unsure what to do with 'enduring fire'.
     * If you make a spell too enduring then the consequences depend on the spell, but *some spells* probably won't be good.
-- Subtle (so nobody knows you're casting a spell)
-    * This doesn't really fit the pattern.
-    * It doesn't get stronger with more mana.
-    * It doesn't provide some penalty when it's 'too big'.

-Maybe 'Subtle' needs to be cut?

 ## Principles